 So what can you do if your insulation is old and ineffective?
 Step one is to remove the old insulation with a trusted insulation contractor, then have the right type of insulation re-installed.
 Fiberglass batt insulation (the fluffy pink stuff) used to be the go-to standard for insulating homes, but now homeowners have more options, like environmentally friendly cellulose insulation, spray foam insulation, and more.

-Insulation upgrades qualify for discounts between 75% to 90% after qualifying with a no-cost Mass Save Energy Audit from Mass Energy Experts!
+Insulation upgrades qualify for discounts up to 75% after qualifying with a Free Energy Save Energy Audit from Mass Energy Experts!

 There is one more hidden home performance blunder that can have your home feeling much colder than it needs to throughout the winter — the tiny holes, cracks, and gaps throughout your home that are allowing the winter air to seep into your living space.
 Insulation may be one of the most effective home performance upgrades you can get for your home, but proper insulation would be significantly less effective if these hidden holes are not sealed up properly.

-Locating these gaps and sealing them up using an expanding spray foam material is called “air sealing” (and not to be confused with the spray foam insulation that doesn’t qualify for Mass Save rebates).
+Locating these gaps and sealing them up using an expanding spray foam material is called “air sealing” (and not to be confused with the spray foam insulation that doesn’t qualify for Energy saving rebates).
 Air sealing helps you improve the energy efficiency and comfort in your home while reducing the outdoor contaminants present in your breathing air.

 Heating Equipment Issues